 Puss in Boots came at last to a castle and knocked boldly on the door.

 The enormous wooden door creaked open

 and a large ogre presented himself,

 "What d'ye want?"

-Puss in Boots

 The cat bowed low,

-"I have heard you are fierce and cruel and that people are afraid of you."
+"I have heard you are fierce and cruel

+and that people are afraid of you."